Psoriasis is an inflammatory condition that involves skin changes. It can also affect the joints. Different types cause different symptoms.

-Recognizing psoriasis and getting an early diagnosis can help a person access effective treatment, manage symptoms, and possibly reduce the frequency and severity of flares.
+Recognizing psoriasis and getting an early diagnosis can help a person access effective treatment, manage the symptoms, and possibly reduce the frequency and severity of flares.

+Psoriasis is a psoriatic disease.
+It results from a problem with the immune system and leads to an overgrowth of skin cells, among other changes.
 As the skin cells grow too fast, they accumulate on the surface, forming lesions or plaques of thickened, scaly skin that can be painful or itchy.

 - other areas where the skin folds